pranshu05/MusicZodiac/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Spotify Developer Account (for API credentials)
+- Lastfm Developer Account (for API credentials)

 ### Installation